College of DuPage Biology 1100 Syllabus: Spring 2010.

 Email: Web: http://bio1100.nicerweb.com/

-Survey of Biology: 4 credit hours (3 lecture hours, 2 lab hours)
+Survey of Biology: 4 credits (3 lecture hours, 2 lab hours)

 This biology course promotes scientific literacy for non-science majors and interested students.
 Organisms are studied from their behavioral, ecological, hereditary and evolutionary perspectives.
 An inquiry-based approach to understanding biological processes is emphasized.
 Students explore the relevance of biology to contemporary issues in human society.

-Prerequisites: MATH-0481 (or college equivalent) with a C or better, or a qualifying score on the mathematics placement test or a qualifying A.C.T. math score.
+Prerequisites: MATH-0465 or MATH-0481 (or college equivalent) with a C or better, or a qualifying score on the mathematics placement test or a qualifying A.C.T. math score.
 Course requires Reading Placement Test Score-Category One.

 Required Textbooks: